 From heartbreak springs support and hope

-Burn survivor camps, the Firefighters Burn Institute and the world-class burn care in the Sacramento region would likely not be a reality had it not been for the 1972 plane crash that devastated the community That’s when a jet attempting to take off (link to story one) from Sacramento Executive Airport crashed into a crowded Farrell’s Ice Cream Parlor
+Burn survivor camps, the Firefighters Burn Institute and the world-class burn care in the Sacramento region would likely not be a reality had it not been for the 1972 plane crash that devastated the community That’s when a jet attempting to take off from Sacramento Executive Airport crashed into a crowded Farrell’s Ice Cream Parlor

 The catastrophic event prompted Sacramento Fire Capt.
 Cliff Haskell to create a foundation that raised money to establish the institute and the burn center at UC Davis Health.
 Then 23 years later, Shriners Children’s launched a pediatric burn unit across the street.